rocioar/gradual-black-formatter/README.md

   uses: rocioar/gradual-black-formatter@v1
   with:
     number_of_files: 10
-    ignore_files: test,migrations
+    ignore_files_regex: test,migrations
 ```

 Parameters:

 - **number_of_files**: Using this parameter you can specify on how many files you would like black to be applied.
-- **ignore_files**: Using this parameter you can specify filenames that you would like to ignore.
+- **ignore_files_regex**: Using this parameter you can specify filenames that you would like to ignore.

 ### Example workflow